AldieNightStar/project_montavi/README.md

 // Start everything
 start();

-// Add new scene
+// Add simple scene
-// name    - tech name.
-Used for goto command
-// title   - Full name of the title (non-technical)
-// isMain  - true - if you want to display it in chapters choose menu
-// func    - Scene logic itself
-//
+addScene(name, func)

+// Add Chapter scene.
+Will also be displayed in main menu
-// addScene("beginning1", "The Beginning", true, func)   - It's a main chapter (Starter)
+// title - is a name in main menu addChapter(name, title, func)
-// addScene("beginning2", "",              false, func)  - It's a simple chapter
-addScene(name, title, isMain, func)

 // Dict with Scenes
 // To get one: mscenes["main"]